hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 The Huffman encoding was doing pretty well after all!

-{% details Why logarithms? %}
+{% details But why logarithms? %}

 All this is fine, but a lingering question remains: what's the logarithm of the probability doing there?
 Why aren't we using any other transformation of the probability?

 Imagine the space of all possible codewords of a prefix code.
 If we decide to use the codeword "0", every other codeword needs to start by "1"; that choice cost us half of all possible codewords.
 Hence, if we are going to spend that precious codeword into one outcome, it better happen at least half the time.
 Note that $$- \log 0.5 = 1$$.
 Similarly, a codeword like "00" still allows for words prefixed by "01", "10" and "11"; it costed us only one fourth of the space.
 Note that $$- \log 0.25 = 2$$.

-$$- \log p$$ gives us the optimal length of an outcomes codeword.
+$$- \log P(x)$$ gives us the optimal length of an outcomes codeword.

 {% enddetails %}

 # Cross-entropy

 We just saw how knowing the underlying probability distribution gave us an edge in encoding the outcomes efficiently.
 However, here in the real world we rarely have access to _true_ probability distributions, if such a thing even exists.
 At most, we have access to our best guess of what the true probability distribution is.

 For instance, we rely on very complex models to accurately predict the weather.
-But let's leave these aside, and let's use my mental model of how weather works as learned in Barcelona, Spain:
+But let's leave these aside, and let's use my mental model of the weather as learned in Barcelona, Spain:

 | Weather | Probability |
 | ------- | ----------- |